GSK-Biostatistics/tfrmt/tests/testthat/_snaps/big_n.md

     Message
       Mismatch between big Ns and page_plan.
 For varying big N's by page (`by_page` = TRUE in `big_n_structure`), data must contain 1 big N value per unique grouping variable/value set to ".default" in `page_plan`

+---

+    The following columns have multiple Big N's associated with them: c("Placebo", "Total", "Treatment")

 # not enough big Ns by page

     Code